amankumar2020-rgb/learn-playground/README.md

 # learn-playground
-For learning try , error and again try.. that all
+For learning , try error fix and again try.. that all Author -Aman Kumar